Theatre Studies (Arts and Culture)

 The Master's programme in Theatre Studies offers you an opportunity to specialise in theatre and performance in one of the world’s most vibrant theatre cities.

 Researching the Performing Arts

-The Master's programme Theatre Studies engages with theatre and performance in terms of its rich histories and legacies, as well as its entanglements with contemporary social, political and cultural debates.
-It teaches methods of analysis and study to equip graduates with the capacity to critically and persuasively reflect about the performing arts.
+The Theatre Studies programme engages with theatre and performance in terms of their rich histories and legacies, as well as their entanglements with contemporary social, political and cultural debates.
+It teaches methods of research to equip you with the capacity to critically and persuasively reflect on the performing arts.